grofers/web-central-logging/README.md

 This can be used to pass extra fields to every single log line.

-It is called before every logging happens.
+It is called before every logging.

 ## Filters